tobetter/iot-odroid/samples/c/README.md

 ####Note for users who want to change the code, compile and build the .deb file:

-Clone the project into your local Raspberry Pi environment
+Clone the project into your local ODROID-XU3 environment
 ```
 	pi@raspberrypi ~ $ git clone https://github.com/ibm-messaging/iot-raspberrypi.git
 	pi@raspberrypi ~ $ cd iot-raspberrypi/samples/c/